8 Benefits of Combining AWS CloudFront With AWS WAF and Shield

 What's AWS WAF?

 AWS WAF is a firewall for web apps.
 It helps protect your applications from common web exploits that could compromise your site's security or availability or risk consuming excessive resources.
+If you're wondering about EC2 DDoS protection this is the place to start.
 CloudFront offers tight integration with AWS WAF.

 Here's how it works:

 AWS WAF will then inspect incoming requests according to your configured web ACL rules at the edge location.
+These rules might detect and block requests deemed part of a DDoS attack, protect against SQL injection, and many others.
 Next, CloudFront will check its cache for the requested content.

 AWS WAF also contains the request's header and X-Origin-Verify at the origin Application Load Balancer (ALB).
 It then blocks the request if the header isn't valid.

-AWS works tightly with both the ALB and the Secrets Manager in all instances.
+While it doesn't cover EC2 instances directly, WAF works tightly with the load balancer, so if you're suffering from AWS ELB DDoS attacks it will help mitigate them.
+It also integrates with the Secrets Manager.
 The Secrets Manager protects your content's security secrets.
 It does this by rotating the custom header value and updating the AWS WAF and CloudFront configurations.

 What's AWS Shield?